-19.1 The Council is to keep full and accurate minutes of the proceedings of meetings of the Council.
+19.1 The council is to keep full and accurate minutes of the proceedings of meetings of the council.

-- 19.2 At a minimum, the General Manager must ensure that the following matters are recorded in Council's minutes: - (a) details of each motion moved at a Council meeting and of any amendments moved to it, - (b) the names of the mover and seconder of the motion or amendment, - (c) whether the motion or amendment was passed or lost, and - (d) such other matters specifically required under this code. - 19.3 The minutes of a Council meeting must be confirmed at a subsequent meeting of the Council.
+- 19.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - (a) the names of councillors attending a council meeting and whether they attended the meeting in person or by audio-visual link, - (b) details of each motion moved at a council meeting and of any amendments moved to it, - (c) the names of the mover and seconder of the motion or amendment, - (d) whether the motion or amendment was passed or lost, and - (e) such other matters specifically required under this code. - 19.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.

-- 19.4 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 19.5 When the minutes have been confirmed, they are to be signed by the person presiding at the subsequent meeting.
+19.4 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to.

+19.5 When the minutes have been confirmed, they are to be signed by the person presiding at the subsequent meeting.

 - 19.6 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
-Any amendment made under this clause must not alter the substance of any decision made at the meeting. - 19.7 The confirmed minutes of a Council meeting must be published on Council's website.
-This clause does not prevent the Council from also publishing unconfirmed minutes of its meetings on its website prior to their confirmation.
+Any amendment made under this clause must not alter the substance of any decision made at the meeting. - 19.7 The confirmed minutes of a council meeting must be published on the council's website.
+This clause does not prevent the council from also publishing unconfirmed minutes of its meetings on its website prior to their confirmation.